 For more information about the job responsibilities of the Lt.
 Governor see Ballotpedia: https://ballotpedia.org/Governor_of_Texas

 Texas Lieutenant Governor is the second-highest executive office in the government of Texas.
 The office of the lieutenant governor is part of both the executive and legislative branches.
 According to the Texas Constitution the lieutenant governor is also the President of the Texas State Senate.
 The lieutenant governor becomes governor if the elected governor resigns or dies while in office.
 Texas elects lieutenant governors in the midterm elections, that is, even years that are not presidential election years.Though a member of the executive branch, the lieutenant governor's only executive duty is to assume the governorship in the event the office becomes vacant or the governor temporarily leaves the state.
 As President of the Texas State Senate, the lieutenant governor has the authority to decide all parliamentary questions and to use discretion in following senate procedural rules.
 The lieutenant governor has the power to set up standing or special committees and appoint committee chairpersons and individual members.
 The lieutenant governor also determines the order in which bills are considered by the state senate.
 As the president of senate, the lieutenant governor may cast tie-breaking votes.
 The Constitution also names the lieutenant governor to the five-member Legislative Redistricting Board, which apportions the state into senatorial and representative districts in the event the full legislature is unable to do so.

-Article 4, Section 16 of the Texas Constitution establishes the qualifications of office as the same as those of the governor are that he has to be at least 30 years old, a resident of Texas for at least five years, and a United States citizen.
+Has to be at least 30 years old, Resident of Texas for at least five years, and a United States citizen

 at least 18 years of age

 a citizen of the United States